pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/oidc/aws.md

 * For the identity provider, choose the provider you created above
 * For the audience, choose the name of your organization

-For more granular access control, edit the trust policy to add the `sub` claim to the policy's conditions with an appropriate patter.
+For more granular access control, edit the trust policy to add the `sub` claim to the policy's conditions with an appropriate pattern.
 In the following example, the role may only be assigned by stacks within the "Core" project:

 ```json
 "Condition": {